Padiiset's Statue

-Padiiset's Statue or Pateese's Statue, also described as the Statue of a vizier usurped by Padiiset, is a basalt statue found in 1894 in an unknown location in the Egyptian delta which includes an inscription referring to trade between Canaan and the Peleset (Philistines) and Ancient Egypt during the Third Intermediate Period.
-It was purchased by Henry Walters in 1928, and is now in the Walters Art Museum.
+Padiiset's Statue or Pateese's Statue, also described as the Statue of a vizier usurped by Padiiset, is a basalt statue found in 1894 in an unknown location in the Egyptian delta which includes an inscription dated to the Third Intermediate Period of Egypt referring to Canaan and Philistia (Palestine).
+The statue was purchased by Henry Walters in 1928, and is now in the Walters Art Museum.

 It is the second – and last – known Egyptian reference to Canaan, coming more than 300 years after the preceding known inscription.
+'The Canaan' in this inscription, and several others from ancient Egypt, is thought to be referencing the city of Gaza.
+This inscription also refers to Philistia as a toponym, as opposed to an ethnicon (ie. Philistines or Peleset), as is the case in other older Egyptian inscriptions.

+Statue

-The statue is made of black basalt and measures 30.5 x 10.25 x 11.5 cm, and was created in the Middle Kingdom period to commemorate a government vizier.
-Scholars believe that a millennium later the original inscription was erased and replaced with inscriptions on the front and back representing "Pa-di-iset, son of Apy" and worshipping the gods Osiris, Horus, and Isis.
+The statue is made of black basalt and measures 30.5 x 10.25 x 11.5 cm, and was created in the Middle Kingdom period to commemorate a government vizier, the traces of whose name, which has been rubbed out, appears on the front on the skirt of the figure, but is illegible.
+Scholars believe that a millennium after the making of the statue, the original inscription was erased and replaced with inscriptions on the front and back representing "Pa-di-iset, son of Apy", worshipping the gods Osiris, Horus, and Isis.